patternfly/patternfly-react/packages/react-core/src/components/AlertGroup/examples/AlertGroup.md

 ```

 ### Singular dynamic alert group with overflow message
 This alert will appear in the page, most likely in response to a user action.
+In this example we are showing a max of 4 alerts.
 ```js isBeta
 import React from 'react';
 import { Alert, AlertGroup, AlertVariant, AlertActionCloseButton, InputGroup } from '@patternfly/react-core';